Legal documents translation service

 → Let’s say you’re an English teacher planning on moving to Germany for work purposes.

-⤷ Of course, there are several legal documents that you may need translating to administratively register in various government offices:
+⤷ Of course, there are several legal documents, and you might need to translate to German to register them in various government offices administratively:

 - birth certificate